Ramanathaswamy Temple: Architecture

 At the beginning, Ramanathaswamy Temple was a thatched shed.
 The present structure was the work of many individuals spread over a number of centuries.
 The pride of place in the establishment of the Temple goes to the Setupatis of Ramanathapuram.
 In the seventeenth century, Dalavai Setupati built a portion of the main eastern Gopuram.
 In the late eighteenth century, the world-famous third corridor was constructed by Muthuramalinga Setupati who lived for forty-nine years and ruled between 1763 and 1795.
 The corridor was called "Chokkatan Mandapam".
 The Mukhya Pradhani (Chief Minister) was Muthuirullappa Pillai and the Chinna Pradhani (Deputy Chief Minister) was Krishna Iyengar.
 The Setupati's statue and those of his two Pradhanis (ministers) can be seen at the western entrance to the third corridor.

 The composite columns of Virabhadra holding sword and horn are found be additions of the Vijayanagara kings during the early 1500s.
-Similar columns of Virabhadra are found in Adikesava Perumal Temple at Thiruvattaru, Meenakshi Temple at Madurai, Nellaiappar Temple at Tirunelveli, Kasi Viswanathar temple at Tenkasi, Krishnapuram Venkatachalapathy temple, Soundararajaperumal temple at Thadikombu, Srivilliputhur Andal temple, Srivaikuntanathan Permual temple at Srivaikuntam, Avudayarkovil, Vaishnava Nambi and Thirukurungudivalli Nachiar temple at Thirukkurungudi.
+Similar columns of Virabhadra are built by Madurai Nayak kings in Adikesava Perumal Temple at Thiruvattaru, Meenakshi Temple at Madurai, Nellaiappar Temple at Tirunelveli, Kasi Viswanathar temple at Tenkasi, Krishnapuram Venkatachalapathy temple, Soundararajaperumal temple at Thadikombu, Srivilliputhur Andal temple, Srivaikuntanathan Permual temple at Srivaikuntam, Avudayarkovil, Vaishnava Nambi and Thirukurungudivalli Nachiar temple at Thirukkurungudi.

 There are separate shrines for Ramanathaswamy and his consort goddess Parvathavardhini separated by a corridor.
 There are separate shrines for the goddess Vishalakshi, the utsava images, sayanagriha, Vishnu and Ganesha.
 The samadhi of the great Yogi Patanjali is said to be at this temple and there is a separate shrine for him here.
 There are various halls inside the temple, namely Anuppu Mandapam, Sukravara Mandapam, Setupati Mandapam, Kalyana Mandapam, and Nandi Mandapam.